linode/apl-docs/docs/ce-configure-services.md

 ### Deploy changes

-Deploy the changes using Otomi CLI:
+Apply the changes:

 ```bash
 otomi apply
 ```

+## Automation

+When you create a Service, a lot is happening (and automatically done for you) behind the scenes:

+- Istio Virtual services are automatically generated for team services, tying a generic ingress architecture to service endpoints in a predictable way
+- Mutual TLS is automatically started between workloads that are part of the mesh
+- When creating a new Knative service, the Knative service manifest is created and deployed

 ## More examples

-The following example shows the configuration of 2 services:
+The following examples show the configuration of 2 services:

 - A new knative service using the `otomi/nodejs-helloworld` image with public exposure
 - A new knative service using the `nginx:latest` image with TLS passthrough

+### New Knative service with public exposure

-The first service uses a generic secret that is mounted to the pod as an environment variable.
-The second service uses a TLS secret that is mounted in the container at the specified folder path.
-This service is configured with TLS passthough, meaning the TLS traffic is terminated by the pod and not by the ingress controller (with is done if exposure is set to Public).
+The following service uses a generic secret that is mounted to the pod as an environment variable and exposes the service public based on the default host-name convention `<service-name.<team-name>.yourdomain.com>`.

 ```yaml
 teamConfig: